changtianluckyforever/version_one/README.md

-# submit_version_one
+# version_one
-this is the submit version one
+this is the version one